 Recommendations for Future Work: KCC recommends additional and replacement monitoring wells at the Nikkel-Epps Site.
-Without the northern monitoring wells, the site is currently hard to interpret in regards to chloride migration.
-Due to local domestic wells, the Nikkel-Epps Site is Mediumhigh on the priority list.
-Currently, there is no delineation to the north or down gradient south of the site.
+Without the northern monitoring wells, the site is currently hard to interpret regarding chloride migration.
+Due to local domestic wells, the Nikkel-Epps Site is Medium-high on the priority list.
+Currently, no delineation to the north or down gradient south of the site exists.
 At the minimum, KCC recommends the installation of five monitoring wells.
 These wells would facilitate the KCC to devise a suitable remediation plan or assist the Ratslaff homestead in finding a new water source.
-In addition, there are other domestic and irrigation wells in the next section south of the site, which could be affected in the future.
+In addition, other domestic and irrigation wells in the next section south of the site could be affected in the future.
+KCC plans to locate the #1 Boesker, and perform soil borings to check for chloride contamination in the soils.
+If found, KCC could excavate the well and check the status of the plug of the early 1930s D/A well.

-Estimated Total Costs: Costs of \$10,000 to \$30,000 to drill the new wells and repair broken wells during a Phase II investigation.
-KCC staff time would be for sampling, research, and report preparation.
+Estimated Total Costs: Future expenditures range from \$10,000 to \$60,000 to drill the new wells and repair broken wells during a Phase II investigation.
+KCC staff time for sampling, research and report preparation would be needed.

-Control No. Staff Hours/Expenditures Fund Expenditures 20100082-001 20 Hrs. / \$612.46 FY 2021/22 Total \$8,318.75 Current Contamina ate Level: MW-3 290 mg/L to M W-2 1,625 mg/L. Status: 1.
-Site Assessmen nt 2.
-Short Term M Monitoring X 3.
-Investigation 4.
-Long Term M onitoring 5.
-Remediation Plan 6.
-Installation
+Control No. Staff Hours/Expenditures Fund Expenditures 20100082-001 18 Hrs. / \$542.96 FY 2022/23 Total \$8,318.75 Current Contamina te Level: 1 MW-5 310 mg/L to MW-2 1 1,575 mg/L. Status: 1.
+Site Assessmen t 2.
+Short Term Monit oring 🔀 3 .
+Investigation X 4.
+Long Term Mo onitoring 5.
+Remediation Plan 6 .
+Installation 7.
+Remediation 8.
+Post Rem.
+Monitor ring 🗌 9 .
+Resolved